carmelgafa/MazeSolver/README.md

 # MazeSolver

+Old project.

-Maze generation and A* solver implementation in C#.
+Maze generation and solver implementation in C#.